 Reimbursement for personal car mileage is made in accordance with the rates established by the employee's respective bargaining agreement, with some units basing reimbursement on the standard allowance established by the Internal Revenue Service.
 These rates change periodically and will be verified by the Accounts Payable Office when vouchering.

-To document personal car mileage for reimbursement, travelers must complete a Statement of Automobile Travel (Form AC 160) detailing the mileage claimed, sign and attach to the Travel Reimbursement Voucher.
+To document personal car mileage for reimbursement, travelers must complete a Statement of Automobile Travel (Form AC 160) (pdf) detailing the mileage claimed, sign and attach to the Travel Reimbursement Voucher.

 Hotel reservations are normally made by the traveler.
-Hotel/Motels within New York State should be advised that the business travel is sales tax exempt and that a Tax Exemption Certificate will be provided.
+Hotel/motels within New York State should be advised that the business travel is sales tax exempt and that a Tax Exemption Certificate (pdf) will be provided.
 "State rates" should be requested.
 The traveler must obtain an itemized receipt in order to gain reimbursement.

 Lodging Tax Exemption Status